yuxingch/Implicature-Strength-Some/README.md

 Splitting data into training/test sets directly (by default 70%/30%):
 ```
-python split_dataset.py --seed=SEED_NUM --path=SAVE/PATH  --ratio=SPLIT_RATIO  --file=PATH/TO/CORPUS --verbose
+python ./code/split_dataset.py --seed=SEED_NUM --path=SAVE/PATH  --ratio=SPLIT_RATIO  --file=PATH/TO/CORPUS --verbose
 ```

 Or, can use the default setting by running:
 ```
-python split_dataset.py
+python ./code/split_dataset.py
 ```
 Then the path to the training set will be `./datasets/train_db.csv` and the path to the test set will be `./datasets/test_db.csv`.
+We also have a `./datasets/all_db.csv` that combines the previous two files.

 Sample output with default settings (if verbose):
 ```